HeZhang1994/digital-elevation-model/README.md

 ~$ python setup.py install
 ```

-6. Try `>>> from osgeo import gdal` in Python.
-If no error occurs, the installation has accomplished.
+6. Run `>>> from osgeo import gdal` in Python.
+If no error occurs, the installation is accomplished.

 ## Pipeline of Processing ASTERGDEM